dberna2/check-style/README.md

 ### filter_mode

-Filtering mode for the reviewdog command.
+This points to the mode for filtering used in the reviewdog command.
+For mor information, you can check the [reviewdog filter mode documentation](https://github.com/reviewdog/reviewdog?tab=readme-ov-file#filter-mode).

 **`Values`**: `[added, diff_context, file, nofilter]`